-For more about using Transaction objects to communicate with a database in a PowerBuilder application, see Application Techniques.
+For more about using Transaction objects to communicate with a database in a PowerBuilder application, see Chapter 12, Using Transaction Objects in Application Techniques.

 14.4.2.1 Copying AutoCommit and Lock syntax from the Preview tab

 The easiest way to specify AutoCommit and Lock in a PowerBuilder application script is to copy the PowerScript syntax from the Preview tab in the Database Profile Setup dialog box into your script, modifying the default Transaction object name (SQLCA) if necessary.